ShadowLordAlpha/sc2-techtree/README.md

 The Python code to generate new data is under `generate`.

-You can just run `pipenv run run.py` to generate new `/data/data.json`.
+You can just run `pipenv run python run.py` to generate new `/data/data.json`.

 # Missing data?
 Invalid data?
 Other issues?